 Fortunately, healthier substitutes for many of these items are easy to buy or make at home.

-Substitutes are surprisingly easy to make.
+Coffee creamer substitutes are surprisingly easy to make.

-- One 13.5-ounce (400-ml) can of whole or reduced fat coconut milk
+- One 13.5-ounce (400-ml) can of whole or reduced-fat coconut milk

-- 1 tablespoon (15 ml) of maple syrup (or more to taste)
+- 1 tbsp (15 ml) of maple syrup

-- 1 teaspoon (5 ml) of vanilla extract
+- 1 tsp (5 ml) of vanilla extract

-Simply place the ingredients in a bottle or glass mason jar and shake well.
+Place the ingredients in a bottle or glass mason jar and shake well.
 Keep it in the refrigerator for up to 1 week or freeze in ice cube trays for long-term storage.